gvwilson/thirdbit/src/fiction/in-heck/index.md

 and in newspaper stories.
 If any of the helibots came close—

-But even as he thought that Able bleated,
-"Marauders!
-Marauders!"

-"What's happening?"
-Sindy asked plaintively.

-"Sh sh sh," Maddy said,
-squeezing her shoulders again
-and looking wide-eyed at Gumption as if he might have an answer.

-Just then the acrid tang of smoke tickled Gumption's nose.
+The acrid tang of smoke tickled Gumption's nose.
 He spun around.
 The bot that had crashed behind them had set the dry brush alight.
 "The water tank!"
-Gumption pointed at the wagon.
+Gumption pointed at the back of the wagon.

 "No!"
 Maddy snapped,
-grabbing the back of his overalls as he started forward.
+grabbing his overalls as he started forward.
 "If we're still here in five minutes we can worry about it then."

-The helibots zipped overhead,
-dodging and weaving as Special Blazes threw fireballs at them.
-Beyond him,
+Gumption shook her off angrily.
+"Lemme go!"

+But even as he said it Able bleated,
+"Oh no!
+Look!"

-where the road reached the observatory plateau, a fresh wave of attackers rolled into view.
+A fresh wave of bots had appeared on the far side of the clearing where the road reached the observatory plateau.
+These weren't all made to the same pattern like the helibots.
-These weren't rag-tag machines like the ones Patient in Darkness had cobbled together out of spare parts.
+These were rag-tag machines
+like the ones Patient in Darkness had cobbled together out of spare parts.
-These were weapons.
-The small six-wheeled scouts in front raced forward almost as fast as the helibots.
+One-, two-, and three-wheeled scouts raced forward, changing direction erratically to avoid potholes and gunfire.
-The two bots behind them were as large as Bee Six Vee, squat and heavily armored, with four wheeled legs for speed and two crab arms for fighting.
+The two bots behind them were as large as Bee Six Vee, squat and heavily armored, with four thick legs and two crab arms for fighting.

 *Chonk!*
 Thoughtful's shot pinged off one of the crab tanks.
 *Chonk!*
-His second shot knocked over one of the little scout bots.
+His second shot knocked over one of the little scouts.
 It tumbled,
-righted itself,
-and raced toward them again.
+righted itself with spindly mis-matched arms, and raced toward them again.

 Special Blazes braced himself,